 The EYE XO is an overhead launch monitor that tracks an array of ball and club data parameters by means of two high-speed cameras and infrared sensors.

 The cameras contained in the EYE XO bar can operate at over 3000 fps and pave the way for EYE XO Optix technology, which allows you to view slow-motion recordings of the club impacting the ball.

 The EYE XO can satisfy even the most demanding golfers.
 With a one-time installation, it offers a hands-free, uninterrupted experience with seamless left and right-handed play.

 In addition to measuring ball and club data, the EYE XO is compatible with the best simulation software on the market including E6 CONNECT and TGC 2019.

 The EYE XO also comes with Uneekor’s own in-house software called View, which offers EYE XO Optix recordings, a 3D driving range, various diagrams with dispersion data, and a swing motion analysis tool.
-The View software can be upgraded to Refine or Succeed software which provide full course play, multiplayer, and other features.
+The View software can be upgraded to Refine or Refine+ software which provide full course play, multiplayer, and other features.

 Compared to the QED launch monitor, the EYE XO: